afterax

 • What is the annual allowance for pensions?

 £60,000 a year across all your pensions for most people.
-The limit tapers down if your adjusted income is over £260,000, by £1 for every £2 over the threshold, until it hits a floor of £10,000.
-You can carry forward any unused allowance from the past three tax years, as long as you were in a registered pension scheme during those years.
+For the tapered annual allowance, both threshold income and adjusted income matter: the allowance is not reduced if threshold income is £200,000 or less, even if adjusted income is higher.
+You can carry forward unused allowance from the past three tax years if you were in a registered pension scheme.

 • Does a pension contribution help if I'm in the 60% tax trap?